-The bus leaves Delaware Valley High School, drives nonstop to the intersection of Route 2001 and Log Tavern Road and begins student drop off while proceeding south on Route 2001.
-The bus turns onto Route 739 to Doolan Road, to Silver Lake Road to Marcel Lake Estates.
-The bus then drops off at Pocono Mountain Lake Forest at Moose Court.
-The bus returns south on Silver Lake Road to Childs Park Road to Wild Acres, then continuing on Park Road turning right onto Milford Road.
-Proceed to Log and Twig/Milford Road for a stop.
-Turn left onto Chestnut Ridge, following until the bus makes a left onto Wilson Hill proceeding to the Milford Road/Wilson Hill stop.
-The bus will proceed north on Route 2001, returning to the intersection of Route 2001 and Route 739, where the route ends.
+The bus leaves Delaware Valley High School. drives nonstop to the intersection of Route 2001 and Log Tavern Road and begins student drop off while proceeding south on Route 2001.
+The bus turns onto Route 739 to Doolan Road, To Silver Lake Road to Marcel Lake Estates.
+The bus then drops off at Pocono Mountain Lake Forest at Gate 2 Entrance.
+The bus returns south on Silver Lake Road to Park Road to Wild Acres, the continuing on Park Road turning right onto Milford Road.
+The bus then Proceeds to Log and Twig/Milford Road for a stop.
+Then turns left onto Chestnut Ridge, following until the bus makes a left onto Wilson Hill proceeding to the Milford Road/Wilson Hill Stop.
+The bus will proceed north on Route 2001, returning to the intersection of Route 2001 and 739, where the route ends.